-Have reductions of ozone-depleting substances under the Montreal Protocol also protected Earth's climate?
+Have Montreal Protocol controls of ozone-depleting substances also protected Earth's climate?

 Yes.
-All ozone-depleting substances are also greenhouse gases that contribute to climate forcing when they accumulate in the atmosphere.
+Many ozone-depleting substances are also potent greenhouse gases that contribute to climate forcing when they accumulate in the atmosphere.
 Montreal Protocol controls have led to a substantial reduction in the emissions of ozone-depleting substances (ODSs) over the last two decades.
-These reductions have provided the added benefit of reducing the human contribution to climate change while protecting the ozone layer.
-Without Montreal Protocol controls, the climate forcing contribution from annual ODS emissions could now be 10-fold larger than its present value, which would be a significant fraction of the climate forcing from current carbon dioxide (CO_2) emissions.
+These reductions, while protecting the ozone layer, have the additional benefit of reducing the human contribution to climate change.
+Without Montreal Protocol controls, the contribution to climate forcing from annual ODS emissions could now be 10-fold larger than its present value, which would be a significant fraction of the climate forcing from current carbon dioxide (CO2) emissions.
+Increases in ODS substitute gases, which are also greenhouse gases, could offset much of this climate benefit by substantially contributing to humaninduced climate forcing in the coming decades.

 The success of the Montreal Protocol in controlling the production and consumption of ozone-depleting substances (ODSs) has protected the ozone layer (see Q15).
 The resulting reductions in atmospheric abundances of ODSs also reduced the human influence on climate because all ODSs are greenhouse gases (see Q18).
 By protecting both ozone and climate, the Montreal Protocol has provided a dual benefit to society and Earth's ecosystems.
-In the following, the dual benefit of the Montreal Protocol is highlighted by considering long-term baseline and world-avoided scenarios of ODS emissions that use Ozone Depletion Potentials (ODPs), Global Warming Potentials (GWPs), equivalent effective stratospheric chlorine (EESC), and the radiative forcing of climate change.
+In the following, the dual benefit of the Montreal Protocol is highlighted by considering long-term baseline and world-avoided scenarios of ODS emissions that use Ozone Depletion Potentials (ODPs), Global Warming Potentials (GWPs), equivalent effective stratospheric chlorine (EESC), and the radiative forcing of climate.
+However, the climate benefit of the Montreal Protocol may be significantly offset by increasing future use of ODS substitute gases such as HFCs.

 Baseline ODS scenarios.
-The baseline scenarios of past and future ODS emissions presented here include the emissions of principal halogen source gases.
-They are constructed from (1) historical annual production and consumption of individual ODSs reported to the Montreal Protocol, (2) projected annual production and consumption of ODSs for future years based on provisions of the Protocol, (3) estimates of ODS banks, (4) atmospheric observations of ODSs and some naturally occurring halogen source gases, such as methyl chloride (CH_3Cl), and (5) weighting factors related to ozone depletion and climate change.
+The baseline scenarios of past and future ODS emissions presented here include the emissions of principal halogen source gases assuming compliance with the Montreal Protocol provisions.
+They are constructed from (1) historical annual production and consumption of individual ODSs reported to the Montreal Protocol, (2) projected annual production and consumption of ODSs for future years based on provisions of the Protocol, (3) estimates of ODS banks, (4) atmospheric observations of ODSs and some naturally occurring halogen source gases, such as methyl chloride (CH3Cl), and (5) weighting factors related to ozone depletion and climate change.

 In forming two of the baseline scenarios shown in Figure Q19-1 (upper panels), the emissions of each gas are added together after being weighted (multiplied) by the Ozone Depletion Potential (ODP) or the Global Warming Potential (GWP) of the respective gas (see Q18 and Table Q7-1).
-In the ODP-weighted scenario, the emission sum is expressed as CFC-11-equivalent emissions because CFC-11 is the reference gas with an assigned ODP value of 1.
-For example, in the sum, 1 kg of halon-1211 emissions is added as 7.9 kg of CFC-11-equivalent emissions because the ODP of halon-1211 is 7.9.
-Similarly, the GWP-weighted sum is expressed as CO_2 -equivalent emissions because CO2 is the reference gas with an assigned GWP of 1.
-For example, in the sum, 1 kg of carbon tetrachloride emissions is added as 1400 kg of CO2-equivalent emissions
+In the ODP-weighted scenario, the sum of emissions is expressed as CFC-11-equivalent emissions because CFC-11 is the reference gas, with an assigned ODP value of 1.
+For example, in the sum, 1 kg of halon-1211 emissions is added as 6.9 kg of CFC-11-equivalent emissions because the ODP of halon-1211 is 6.9.
+Similarly, the GWP-weighted sum is expressed as CO2-equivalent emissions because CO2 is the reference gas, with an assigned GWP of 1.
+For example, in the sum, 1 kg of carbon tetrachloride emissions is added as 1730 kg of CO2-equivalent emissions because the GWP of carbon tetrachloride is 1730.